 Bacteria and viruses served as models in uncovering the molecular mechanisms behind heredity.
 The latter is still debated by biologists whether it should be considered a living organism or not.

 In a sense, viruses are infectious particles consisting of nucleic acids wrapped in a protein coat called a capsid and in some, a membranous envelope.
 Unlike other organisms, viral genomes can be DNA or RNA and usually consist of a single molecule of nucleic acid, which may be linear or circular.

 Viruses are parasites that reproduce once they are inside cells.
 Viruses take two routes to make use of host cells: the lytic cycle and the lysogenic cycle.
 Both cycles begin when the phage enters the bacterium and forms a loop.

-As such, the lysogenic cycle allows the virus to spread without killing the host cells they depend on.
-The virus which causes the Covid-19 disease is a lytic virus targeting the alveoli in the lungs hence the symptoms associated with the respiratory system.
+The lysogenic cycle allows the virus to spread without killing the host cells they depend on.
+The virus which causes the COVID-19 disease is a lytic virus targeting the alveoli in the lungs hence the symptoms associated with the respiratory system.

 Although binary fission is an asexual reproductive process, bacteria have ways to produce new combinations of genes:

 - In transformation, the bacteria take foreign DNA directly from the surrounding environment.

 - The second means, which brings together genes of different bacteria, is using bacteriophages in a process called transduction.

 - The last is through swapping genes between some bacterial cells, whether they are the same or of different species, through the physical process called conjugation.
 The donor cell has hollow appendages called sex pili which attach to the recipient cell and pull the two cells together, like a grappling hook.
 The donor cell replicates its DNA as it transfers it, so the recipient cell doesn’t end up lacking any genes.
 The ability of a donor cell to carry out conjugation is based on a specific piece of DNA called the F factor (F for fertility).